sestaton/transposome-scripts/README.md

 **USAGE**

-All scripts will generate a usage statement if executed with no arguments, so to find out proper usage of script simply type "perl" followed by the name of the script.
+All scripts will generate a usage statement if executed with no arguments, so to find out the proper usage of script simply type "perl" followed by the name of the script.
 For example,

     $ perl sample_reads.pl
     USAGE: sample_reads.pl -i seqs.fasta -n 100000